 The 10th Mountain Division in training at Camp Hale in Colorado

-The website and booking system are in dire need of a refresh.
-While the mobile version of the site is “Responsive” it is challenging to read, navigate, and book a stay, especially if a user has never done so before.
+The website and booking system for huts.org are in dire need of a refresh.
+While the mobile version of the site is “Responsive” it is confusing to read, navigate, and book a stay, especially if a user has been on the 10th Mountain Division Huts website before.

-My task is to create a booking experience on huts.org on both desktop and mobile that is up to date, easy to navigate, and more inclusive of all necessary information hut users would need to know in order to complete a hut booking.
+Outcome: Created a responsive booking experience for huts.org for both desktop and mobile that is up to date, easy to navigate, and more inclusive of all necessary information hut users would need to know in order to complete a hut booking.

 Competitive Analysis